Latest Insight

 Margins

+Most customers who walk into your store have a part in mind.
+While some savvy consumers may check prices online to find the best deal, the average lead isn’t going to leave just to buy the same product somewhere else.
+Ecommerce vendors lose that place utility and therefore face much greater downward pressure on prices.
+You won’t be able to maintain your in-person prices when you’re selling online, so you should expect lower margins on your ecommerce store.
 Competitive pricing is particularly important when you’re starting out with direct-to-consumer shipping.
 Customers aren’t familiar with your brand, so cutting prices can help you pull them from other vendors.
 On the other hand, you may be able to increase your prices over time as you build your audience and establish yourself as a reliable seller.

 Differentiation

+Pricing isn’t the only thing consumers are concerned about when buying parts online.
+Internet users aren’t going to your dealership in particular—they’re typing in the part they need and then looking for the best options.
 Customers make purchasing decisions based on a number of factors including cost, branding, delivery time, and customer reviews.
 With so many parts ecommerce vendors out there, it can be difficult to find ways to differentiate yourself from other sellers.

 Shipping Efficiency

 Adding direct-to-consumer shipping to your workflow may feel overwhelming if you’ve never sold parts online.
 You’ll need to oversee several new operations including packaging, shipping, comparing rates, and offering customer service to ecommerce buyers without taking away from in-person sales.
+While vendors often have the opportunity to increase prices after getting off the ground, increasing volume is a critical component for growth in ecommerce.
+Challenges related to shipping efficiency become even more complicated when you’re working at a larger scale.

 How to Optimize Your Approach to Direct-to-Consumer Shipping